shishimaru/triplestoreJS/README.rst

 Dependency
 ----------
-This library depends on only HTML5 WebStorage API
+triplestoreJS depends on only HTML5 WebStorage API

 How to serialize API specification
 ----------------------------------